cran/joyn/README.md

     2. You can use the argument `yvars` to select which variables you want to bring from the second table into the first one.

-3. Allow the user to perform one-to-one (1:1) , one-to-many (1:m),
-    many-to-one (m:1), and many-to-many (m:m) joins.
-The default is m:m, following general R’s practice, but its use is highly discouraged.
+3.  `joyn` allows the user to perform one-to-one (1:1) , one-to-many (1:m), many-to-one (m:1), and many-to-many (m:m) joins.
+The default is m:m, following general R’s practice, but its is highly discouraged.
+Since you want to use `joyn`, I recommend you always specify the right relationship between your joining tables.

-4. Return a reporting variable with the status of the join.
+4.  `joyn` returns a reporting variable with the status of the join.

 ## Regarding speed and flexibility

 Notice the `joyn` is not intended to be a super fast joining tool.
-By construction it does a lot of things that will make it slower that other tools out there.
+By construction, it does a lot of things that will make it slower than other tools out there.
 However, `joyn` is basically a wrapper around `data.table`’s indexed joining tools.
-So, the lost of speed of `joyn` is mainly due to asses some conditions, create the reporting variable, and (what really takes the most time) present a nice summary table when `joyn` concludes.
+So, the lost of speed of `joyn` is mainly due to evaluating several conditions, creating the reporting variable, and present a nice summary table at the end of the process.
 Also, keep in mind that `joyn` is intended to be informative, so it displays messages here and there to inform you about your join (you can silence any message in `joyn`, including the reporting table, by using the argument `verbose = FALSE`).
+This, of course, makes `joyn` a little slower than using regular `data.table` syntax.
+However, the loss of speed is not much and you’re gaining a lot of information.
+The main reason why `joyn` is a little slower is than pure `data.table` is that it will always perform a full join of data in the same way the `Stata` does it.

 As of now, the flexibility of `joyn` is limited to the basic joins, yet the most used and useful ones.
 If you want to learn more about different